Course Descriptions

 This class will be held in Levine Hall 183 or 184.
 The instructor will communicate which room.

-Restriction: Must obtain approval from instructor by completing the Interest Questionnaire
+Restriction: Must obtain approval from instructor by completing an Interest Questionnaire

 Must be enrolled in Honors (AAHP, BHP, UHP, or departmental) OR be a Levine Scholar; OR have permission of the Honors College.
 To obtain permission please contact Colette Chenault at cchenaul@charlotte.edu.